Accelerated Inorganic Electrides Discovery by Generative Models and Hierarchical Screening: Computational Methods

 Only successfully relaxed structures were retained for subsequent analysis, following our previously reported methodology for electride identification~\cite{zhuComputationalDiscoveryInorganic2019}.
 Specifically, we first computed the electron localization function (ELF) to identify whether electrons localize in interstitial sites.
-Upon identification of interstitial ELF maxima, we proceeded to compute five partial charge density (PARCHG) distributions near the Fermi level: at 0.025~eV ($e_{0.025}$), 0.5~eV ($e_{0.5}$), and 1.0~eV ($e_{1.0}$) below the Fermi level, as well as for the top two valence bands ($band_0$ and $band_1$).
-For each PARCHG, the Bader algorithm partitioned electrons into basins based on zero-flux surfaces in the electron density gradient using the modified Bader utility~\cite{Henkelman-CMS-2006}.
-As illustrated in Fig.~\ref{fig:workflow}c, we identified interstitial electron basins with Bader volumes exceeding 20~\AA$^3$ as characteristic of high-quality electrides.
-Structures exhibiting interstitial Bader volumes $\geq 20$~\AA$^3$ in at least three PARCHG files provided strong evidence for well-localized interstitial anionic electrons populated near the Fermi level.
+Upon identification of interstitial ELF maxima, we proceeded to compute five partial charge density (PARCHG) distributions, grouped into two complementary families: three energy-window files that integrate occupied states within $[E_F-\Delta E, E_F]$ for $\Delta E = 0.025$~eV ($e_{0.025}$), 0.5~eV ($e_{0.5}$), and 1.0~eV ($e_{1.0}$), which probe how the interstitial density builds up over progressively deeper energy ranges below the Fermi level; and two band-decomposed files for the top two valence bands ($band_0$ for the VBM and $band_1$ for VBM$-$1), which isolate the band-resolved character of the interstitial electrons.
+For each PARCHG, the Bader algorithm partitioned electrons into basins based on zero-flux surfaces in the electron density gradient using the modified Bader utility~\cite{Henkelman-CMS-2006}, and the volume of any non-nuclear (interstitial) basin was recorded for each of the five files.
+A structure was first identified as an electride candidate when an interstitial basin was detected (non-zero volume) in at least one of the two near-Fermi energy windows and in either the deepest energy window or the top valence band, i.e., $(e_{0.025} > 0$ or $e_{0.5} > 0)$ and $(e_{1.0} > 0$ or $band_0 > 0)$.
+Requiring consistency between the energy-resolved and band-resolved descriptions ensures that the interstitial electrons are genuinely populated near the Fermi level rather than being an artifact of a single integration window.

+As illustrated in Fig.~\ref{fig:workflow}c, we subsequently retained the high-quality electrides by requiring a substantial interstitial volume fraction.
+For each PARCHG file, this fraction is defined as $f = 100\times V_\text{interstitial}/V_\text{cell}$ (\%), where $V_\text{interstitial}$ is the summed volume of the interstitial (non-nuclear) Bader basins and $V_\text{cell}$ is the unit cell volume.
+Specifically, we required $\max(e_{0.025}, e_{0.5}, e_{1.0}) \geq 20$\% and $\max(band_0, band_1) \geq 20$\%.
+This threshold is adopted from the volume-based topological analysis of Zhu~et al.~\cite{zhuComputationalDiscoveryInorganic2019} and ensures that the interstitial electrons occupy a significant fraction of the unit cell, comparable to the volume fraction of a conventional anionic site, rather than being a negligible charge-transfer artifact.
+We verified that confirmed electrides comfortably exceed this threshold in the identical pipeline.

-Using these criteria, we identified a total of 1,293 binary and 8,903 ternary electride candidates, requiring approximately 20,000 CPU hours.
+Using the initial detection criterion above, we identified a total of 1,293 binary and 8,903 ternary electride candidates, requiring approximately 20,000 CPU hours.